Introduction to Our Montana and Yellowstone Beginner Fly Fishing Trips

 Note that previous experience fishing with conventional tackle does not really help when it comes to fly fishing, especially with casting and line management.
 As such, potential clients with previous experience with spinning (conventional) tackle do indeed count as beginners when it comes to fly fishing.

 Beginner trips generally cost the same amount as all other trips of the same type.
-These rates are given on the introduction to our guide service page as well as the specific trip pages linked to in the sidebar or below.
+These rates are given on the introduction to our guide service page as well as the specific pages for each type of trip.
 One guide can handle one or two guests.
 More guests means more guides.

 What Will We Learn on a Montana or Yellowstone Beginner Fly Fishing Trip?